Landfill Liners, Capping, and Future Expansion

 Sanitary Landfill Liners

-Currently there are 7 lined cells located on the current active Schilling landfill.
+There are 7 lined cells located on the inactive Schilling landfill.
+Cell 7 officially closed in April 2025.

 Cell 1